free-audio/clap/spec.rst

 - The audio buffers are allocated by the host.
 They must be aligned by the maximum requirement of the vector instructions currently available.
-- In-place processing is not supported.
+- In-place processing is not supported by default, yet the host can use it if the plugin has the attribute ``CLAP_ATTR_SUPPORTS_IN_PLACE_PROCESSING``.
 - The number of samples must be a multiple of the plugin chunk_size.
 - See `Pin layout`_.
 - See `Plugin description`_